unpaper/unpaper/doc/unpaper.md

 #### File Formats

 The *image-file* formats accepted by `unpaper` are those that [libav](http://libav.org) can handle.
-In particular it supposrts the whole PNM-family: **PBM**, **PGM** and **PPM**.
+In particular it supports the whole PNM-family: **PBM**, **PGM** and **PPM**.
 This ensures interoperability with the [SANE](http://www.sane-project.org/) tools under Linux.
 Support for TIFF and other complex file formats is not